Application Period: October 1st 2022-December 1st 2022

 Link to Application: Google Form (click here)

 What is GSAG?

 GSAG is a professional organization committed to representing graduate students within the American Association of Geographers, and to supporting their advancement in the field of Geography.
-In response to the challenges brought about by COVID-19, and the 2021 AAG Annual Meeting taking place virtually, GSAG has temporarily suspended the annual “GSAG Travel Award.”
+In response to the challenges brought about by COVID-19, and the 2022 AAG Annual Meeting adopting a hybrid approach, GSAG has temporarily suspended the annual “GSAG Travel Award.”
 We are excited to provide an alternative award cycle with a broader scope named the “GSAG Research and Support Award.
 Awards will be made in the amount of $250 USD, and applications will be received by the GSAG Awards Committee.
-This award is intended to support graduate students in their research, and your graduate student experience (whether field, university, or home-based).
+This award is intended to support graduate students in their research, and your graduate student experience (whether field, university or home-based).
 Submission of a budget is not required.

 Applications will be completed using Google Forms.
 If an alternative application submission method is needed, please contact GSAG at email@example.com.
 Award checks will be mailed to awardees, and we anticipate notifying recipients by early February 2023.

 In addition to basic demographic and institutional data, applicants will be expected to answer the following questions in their application:

 RESEARCH AND IMPACT: In 300 words or less please describe how your research will contribute to advancing knowledge in the field geography.
 In addition, please describe your research and its broader impacts.
 Impacts may include theoretical contributions or scholar activism.

 PERSONAL STATEMENT: We would like to get a sense of who you are.
 In 250 words or less, please describe your road map to geography, or a geography adjacent discipline.
 How does your background and experience relate to your decision to pursue a topic related to geography?
 Please also address how your membership in AAG contributes to diversity within the field.